Frittata With Leafy Greens | Recipes | Cook For Your Life

 Ingredients

-• 1 bunch leafy greens (spinach, chard, kale, dandelion, or collard)
+• 1 bunch of leafy greens (spinach, chard, kale, dandelion, or collard)

 • 2 tablespoons olive oil

-• 2 large shallots, peeled, chopped and sliced
+• 2 large shallots, peeled and finely diced

 Missing an Ingredient?